link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 p -> p: 3.
 Save
 ```

-- **ACK=1**: Only the primary partition is requested.
-Data loss may occur if it goes down before replicating to any replica.
+- **ACK=1**: Only the primary must save the data.
+If the primary fails before replication, data may be lost.

 ```d2
 shape: sequence_diagram